-Spilt into two teams and set the timer for ten minutes in which time you have to dress one of the other hens in a stylish toilet roll dress.
+Spilt into two teams and set the timer for ten minutes at which time you have to dress one of the other hens in a stylish toilet roll dress.
 The bride-to-be chooses the winning style.
-Make sure to recycle the paper afterwards though.
+Make sure to recycle the paper afterward though.

-Communication at this point is key to your success as the organiser and if everyone feels they’ve been given all the information ahead of the hen, you’re guaranteed to get off to a flying start.
-A nice clear email or message to the group on whatever medium you’ve been using to communicate throughout the planning should be sent as soon as you’ve firmed up all the details and booked the accommodation and activities.
+Communication at this point is key and if everyone feels they’ve been given all the information ahead of the hen, you’re guaranteed to get off to a flying start.
+A nice clear email or message to the group should be sent as soon as you’ve firmed up all the details and booked the accommodation and activities.

 After all that hard (but fun) work, it’s time to give your best friend a truly magnificent celebration before she gets married.
 Make sure to reconfirm all the details and bookings with suppliers and accommodation before you set off and send the hens one last itinerary to ensure everyone is on board with where they need to be and when.
 Grab a bottle of prosecco because it’s time to celebrate.